jane/JaneSliderControl/README.md

 ### Other Properties
 The slider also has a read only property called `progress` that tells you the progress of the slider as it slides.
 The values range from 0 to 1.

+You can manually set the progress using `.setProgress(1, animated: true)`.
+This works to toggle the slider on/off with values 1 and 0.

 ## License
 This project is made available with the MIT License.